lemrey/sdk-nrf/doc/nrf/known_issues_lcs.rst

 * This release of |NCS| is only meant to be used for sampling the features of the nRF54H20 and nRF54L15 SoCs.
   No other features have been tested for this release.
-* If you cancel a ``west flash`` command before it finishes running, for example by pressing ctrl+C, the device might require a power cycle before it can be flashed again.
+* If you cancel a ``west flash`` command before it finishes running, for example by pressing Ctrl+C, the device might require a power cycle before it can be flashed again.
 * nRF54H20 USB device controller driver limitations:

   * An automatic fallback to full speed is not supported when the controller is connected to the FS bus (current stack limitation).
   * Isochronous transfers (transactions) are not yet supported (for example, there is no support for the USB audio).
   * Handling of the ``connect``, ``disconnect``, ``suspend``, and ``resume`` bus events is not yet supported due to the design of the driver and the nRF54H20 hardware.
   * Driver and controller can only be initialized and used after the application initialization level.

+* The Bluetooth LE Controller on the nRF54L15 PDK currently uses the test PRNG module as its source for entropy (see the :kconfig:option:`CONFIG_ENTROPY_TEST_PRNG` Kconfig option).
+* For Matter and Thread limitations, see :ref:`ug_nrf54h20_matter_thread_limitations`.
+* Cryptography limitations:

+  * Hardware-accelerated cryptography through CRACEN is not supported in this release.
+    All crypto functionality in this release utilizes software-enabled cryptography (except for RNG support in nRF54L15 devices).
+  * TF-M is not supported for existing and new nRF devices in this limited sampling release.
+    Use the regular nRF Connect SDK release for TF-M support in nRF5340 and nRF91 devices.